Seven miracles of Christ

 FMC00.025.jpg

-Schema FMC00.281 shows Alfred Heidenreich's description of the incarnation of Christ and the progressive purification of the lower bodily principles of Jesus through a few key milestone events.
+Schema FMC00.281: shows Alfred Heidenreich's description of the incarnation of Christ and the progressive purification of the lower bodily principles of Jesus through a few key milestone events.
 This is not described in this way by Rudolf Steiner but Heidenreich's description can be held against Schema FMC00.025 with the seven signs or Seven miracles of Christ.

 Lecture coverage and references